Inkraja/Advanced-Combat-Tracker/readme.md

 ##### German
 * Workaround for combat-log problems where the attacker is missing, counting the damage to the player with act running
-* fix for critical self hits
+* fix for critically self hits

 ##### French
 * /acttell script now works properly for French clients